jonasf/tv-show-reminder/README.md

 # TV Show Reminder
 A simple web application to remind one person about his or her TV shows.

-It uses the TVRage API:s to retrieve information about TV shows and episodes.
+It uses the TVMaze API:s to retrieve information about TV shows and episodes.

 It will run on Microsoft Azure.